BatmanAoD/project-ffi-unwind/rfcs/niko.md

 > code faults.
 Whether the Wasm frames get unwound or just dropped is irrelevant
 > at this point, because as Niko mentioned there are no destructors on those
 > frames, just enough call frame information to let the unwinder do its thing.

-> XXX ...my mistake.
-Foreign frames will _not_ contain destructors.
-(The
-> mention "landing pads" should still be removed, though; that's a platform
-> implementation detail, I think.)

 Moreover, Lucet executes only on a narrow range of platforms: